jrelo-com/libraries/README.md

 <h2>Usage</h2>
 <p>
-    Select the appropriate implementation of the Unit, add ready Modules and unload the sketch - <b>PROFIT !</b>
+   Select the appropriate implementation of the Unit, add ready-made modules and upload a sketch - <b>PROFIT !</b>
 </p>
 <p>Example of a unit with two modules :</p>